stevegeek/ai_refactor/README.md

-# AI Refactor
+# AI Refactor for Ruby

-AI Refactor is an experimental tool to see how AI (specifically [OpenAI's ChatGPT](https://platform.openai.com/)) can be used to help apply refactoring to code.
+AI Refactor is an experimental tool to use AI to help apply refactoring to code.

-The goal is **not** that the AI decides what refactoring to do, but rather, given refactoring tasks specified by the human user, the AI can help identify which code to change and apply the relevant refactor.

-This is based on the assumption that the LLM AIs are pretty good at identifying patterns.
+__The goal for AI Refactor is to help apply repetitive refactoring tasks, not to replace human mind that decides what refactoring is needed.__

+AI Refactor currently uses [OpenAI's ChatGPT](https://platform.openai.com/).

+The tool lets the human user prompt the AI with explicit refactoring tasks, and can be run on one or more files at a time.
+The tool then uses a LLM to apply the relevant refactor, and if appropriate, checks results by running tests and comparing output.

+The focus of the tool is work with the Ruby programming language ecosystem, but it can be used with any language.

 ## Available refactors